Rivers teaming with Wildlife

 The stunning area of Mana Pools, a UNESCO world heritage site, that attracts large animals in the dry season such as hippo, buffalo and elephants.
 Islands and sandbanks break through the river as the water recedes in the dry season.

-Matobo Hills in southern Zimbabwe is an area of large granite kopjes, hills formed over 2000 million years ago when granite like boulders were forced to the surface then eroded over time.
+Unlike the north, Matobo Hills in southern Zimbabwe is an area of large granite kopjes, hills formed over 2000 million years ago.
+When granite like boulders were forced to the surface then eroded over time.
 They are a popular attraction due to their interesting shape and local wildlife.
 Explorer Cecil Rhodes is also buried here in Matobo Hills.

 Zimbabwe is a popular destination to visit year round though, wildlife is more abundant in the drier season.
 The Zambezi floodplain in Mana Pools attracts large concentrations of buffalo, elephant, zebra, waterbuck, eland and kudu.
 Painted Wild Dog numbers have decreased in recent years and Wilderness working with Zim Parks have seen the Mpindo Pack from Hwange National Park rehabilitated into the area.